ejexit-hub/docs/docs/work-instructions/README.md

 ---
 id: work-instructions-guide
-title: Work Instructions Guide
+title: Creating Work Instructions Guide
-sidebar_label: Work Instructions Guide
+sidebar_label: Creating Work Instructions
 description: How to create and organize work instructions with pictures
 ---

-# Work Instructions Guide
+# Creating Work Instructions Guide

 This guide shows you how to create professional work instructions with pictures using markdown files.